Alexjjuby/Network-Comparison-Using-SMA/README.md

 ## Preprocessing

-Contained in the files is the code used to filter the geojson data selected from Kujala et al. 2018 from the paper A collection of public transport network data sets for 25 cities.
+Contained in the files is the code used to filter the geojson data selected from Kujala et al. 2018 from the paper 'A collection of public transport network data sets for 25 cities'.
 After the filtering of both the subway and railway paths and nodes they were then combined and visualised on the website https://geojson.io.
 After filtering misaligned data, the combined routes and stops were saved as 2 individual files which were then used later on.